OpenLogics/MewtocolNet/README.md

 FPX-H C30|✔        |✔   |
 FP Sigma |✔        |❌  |

-Where is the RS232/Serial support
+Where is the RS232/Serial support?

 > Support for the serial protocol will be added soon, feel free to contribute